Spotlight turns to output as Boeing wins show

-EADS’ Airbus won a long-awaited new customer for the largest version of its future A350, Hong Kong’s Cathay Pacific, and on Thursday announced a raft of smaller orders.
+EADS’ EAD.PA Airbus won a long-awaited new customer for the largest version of its future A350, Hong Kong’s Cathay Pacific (0293.HK), and on Thursday announced a raft of smaller orders.

 The aerospace industry’s biggest event was, as expected, a chance for Boeing to rack up strong orders for its fuel-efficient 737 Max narrowbody, its answer to the Airbus short-haul offering, the A320neo, which stole the show in orders in 2011.